21ideas-org/21ideas.org/content.en/docs/Practice/privacy/dojo/dojo-1.md

 ### Networking

-Confirm that network traffic is only passing through Tor.
+Confirm that network traffic only passes through Tor.

 The output should show a "reachable false" status for both "IPV4" and "IPV6".